-Changing the IP Address on an iPhone is an old school way to fix networking problems.
+Ever run into Wi-Fi issues on your iPhone?
+Changing the IP Address on an iPhone is often a way to fix your Wi-Fi.

-(Note that this tip will only work depending on the configuration of DHCP setup of the wireless router)
+Note: this will only work depending on the configuration of DHCP setup of the wireless router

-- Go into your iPhone’s Settings and select “Wi-Fi”
+- On your iPhone, open the Settings app and select “Wi-Fi”

 - Enable your Wi-Fi and make sure it connects to your router

-- After your Wi-Fi has connected select “Wi-Fi” again and press the blue arrow next to your Wi-Fi network
+- After your Wi-Fi has connected, click on the blue icon next to the Wi-Fi signal

 Another way to manually change your IP Address: